 - Alexander Salas.
 Alex runs LXDLaunch, which offers a variety of courses that can help build your skillset and portfolio when it comes to things such as elearning development, video creation and editing, creating educational resources using augmented reality, and improving your visual design skills.
 While there are a lot of online courses and academies out there, I specifically recommend reaching out to connect with Alex because I know that he works with a lot of people who are teachers and are looking to transition into the world of corporate learning and development.
 In fact, Lindsay (mentioned above) and several other people we work with as freelance instructional designers have come from the LXDLaunch programming.

-There you have it – one book, two podcasts and five LinkedIn connections if you’re looking for some help making the transition from teacher to trainer.
+There you have it – a book, some interviews with former teachers and a few LinkedIn connections if you’re looking for some help making the transition from teacher to trainer.
 Of course, you can always reach out and connect with me as well – I’d be happy to share my own journey and offer any insights that come to mind.
 Connect with me on LinkedIn!